 \subsection{The Double Descent Formulation for the Generalization Error of the Source Task}

-The generalization error of a single linear regression problem (that includes noise) in non-asymptotic settings is provided by \citet{belkin2019two} for a given coordinate subset (i.e., deterministic $\mathcal{S}$ in our terms).
-The result of \citet{belkin2019two} can be written in our notations as
+The generalization error of a single linear regression problem (that includes noise) in non-asymptotic settings is provided in \cite{belkin2020two} for a given coordinate subset (i.e., deterministic $\mathcal{S}$ in our terms).
+The result from \cite{belkin2020two} can be written in our notations as